CooperStansbury/ont_10x_transcriptomics/rules/README.md

 *   Counts reads overlapping genomic features (e.g., genes) using `HTSeq-count` for each chromosome.
 *   Compiles and annotates a single AnnData object from multiple chromosome-specific h5ad files, including gene filtering and sparse matrix conversion.

+### 3. Reporting (`reporting`)

+This stage generates quality control and summary reports:

+*   Runs `NanoQC` on FASTQ files to generate quality control reports.
+*   Generates sequencing statistics from FASTQ files using `NanoStat`.
+*   Creates summary reports of key statistics for raw and demultiplexed FASTQ files using `seqkit`.
+*   Generates alignment summary statistics using `samtools flagstat`.

 ## Output

 The workflow produces: